Dhruv Deepak, Ph.D.

 • This paper examines how technologists function as constitutional authors, embedding democratic principles directly into digital infrastructures.

-• To be presented at the upcoming American Sociological Association Annual Meeting, on August 11 2025, in a discussion on Political Economy of the World-System
+• Presented at the American Sociological Association Annual Meeting, on August 11 2025, in a discussion on Political Economy of the World-System

 • A workshop-specific version of this material was presented at the Society for the Advancement of Socio-Economics Annual Conference on July 22nd 2023 in Rio de Janeiro, Brazil.